Niger will face sanctions as democracy falls apart, adding to woes for more than 25 million people

 The military junta, which seized power on Wednesday when members of the presidential guard surrounded Bazoum's house and detained him, is already cracking down on the government and civil liberties.

-On Sunday evening it arrested four government officials, including Mahamane Sani Mahamadou, the minister of petroleum and son of former President Mahamadou Issoufou; Kassoum Moctar, minister of education; Ousseini Hadizatou Yacouba, the minister of mines, and Foumakoye Gado, the president of the ruling party.
-That's according to someone close to the president, who was not authorized to speak about the situation, and a Nigerien analyst who did not want to be named for fear of reprisal.
+On Sunday evening it arrested four government officials, including the minister of petroleum and son of a former president; the minister of education; the minister of mines; and the president of the ruling party.
+The arrests were recounted to The Associated Press by a person close to the president, who was not authorized to speak about the situation, and a Nigerien analyst who did not want to be named for fear of reprisal.

-The same night, junta spokesman Col. Maj.
-Amadou Abdramane said on state television that all government cars must be returned by midday Monday and banned the use of social media to put out messages he describe as harmful to state security.
-He also claimed that Bazoum’s government had authorized the French to carry out strikes to free Bazoum, allegations that were not confirmed.
+Also Sunday, junta spokesman Col. Maj.
+Amadou Abdramane banned the use of social media to put out messages he describe as harmful to state security.
+He also claimed without evidence that Bazoum’s government had authorized the French to carry out strikes to free Bazoum.

-Bazoum has yet to resign.
-He is still being detained and believed to be in his house in the capital, Niamey.
+Observers believe Bazoum is being held at his house in the capital, Niamey.
 The first photos of him since the coup appeared Sunday evening, sitting on a couch smiling beside Chad's President Mahamat Deby, who had flown in to mediate between the government and the junta.

 Commented